percona/percona-xtradb-cluster/doc/source/release-notes/Percona-XtraDB-Cluster-5.6.34-26.19.rst

 * PXC-701 Added ``init.ok`` to the list of files that do not get removed during SST.

-* PXC-703 Fixed error with ASIO library when building Galera.
+* PXC-703 Fixed error with ASIO library not acknowledging an ``EPOLLIN`` event when building Galera.

 * PXC-707 Fixed stalling of DML workload on slave node caused by ``FLUSH TABLE`` executed on master.